muziejus/javascripting-english-major/_chapters/iteration.md

 };
 ```

-(Note that you can’t break lines when composing strings!)

 Suddenly, `turtleNames` is insufficient.
 How do we get a value for `weapon`
 into the `partyInvite()` function?
 We continue: